 Ellucian (formerly Datatel+SGHE) doesn't care if you're a Bruin (USC), a Longhorn (University of Texas), or a Hurricane (University of Miami), as long as you've got data that needs managing.
-The company, which serves 2,400 higher education institutions in 40 countries, develops software that integrates administrative and academic computing systems.
+The company, which serves 2,400 higher education institutions in 40 countries, develops software -- available on-premise and (increasingly) cloud-based -- that integrates administrative and academic computing systems.
 Its products manage information about students, -- grading, finances, financial aid, and advancement -- and streamline such processes as enterprise resource planning, IT, e-recruitment, and alumni communications.
-The company took its current form when owner Hellman & Friedman combined it with SunGard Higher Education (SGHE) in 2012.
+TPG Capital and Leonard Green Partners are the majority owners of Ellucian.

 New product innovations in recent years have included expanding its product capabilities to work with mobile devices, as well as adding new tools for recruiting and for sending emergency messages across entire campuses.
-In 2013 Ellucian released an updated version of its software for mobile applications.
 Ellucian Mobile combines three administrative programs - Banner, Colleague, and PowerCampus - that can manage admissions, academic records, billing, financial aid, fundraising, and student information.
 It's offered in four languages - English, French, Portuguese, and Spanish.

 Mergers and Acquisitions